 The proposed schedule and an indicative budget are provided in Table 2.
-The schedule is based on the premise that the Working Group will support the project and that project initiation will occur within three months of the March 2009 Working Group meeting.
+The schedule is based on the premise that project initiation will occur in September 2009.
 It also recognises that ideally the SOER should be ready to be showcased at the 2010 conference.

 The budget is based on what this might cost if a consultant was brought in to do the job and is an indication of the level of effort that is required for each task.
-If theme papers are completed by member organisations, in-kind support would take the place of dollar figures
+If theme papers are completed by member organisations, in-kind support would take the place of dollar figures.
+The total estimated budget for 2009 to 2012 is about \$120-\$140K without in-kind support.
+It is expected that this will drop to about \$75K with in kind support (i.e., about \$25K per annum plus in kind support)